-London is developing a fine tradition in putting out art for the public to touch, feel and find.
-Back in 2018 the Tusk charity showcased a quite extraordinary set of Rhino animals in the form of a #TuskRhinoTrail.
+London is developing a fine tradition in putting out art for the public to touch, feel and find in a form of a London City Trail.
+One of the most memorable London trails was for the Tusk charity show case Of quite extraordinary set of Rhino’s.
+Gear in hand we went on the #TuskRhinoTrail.

-“Advancing Conservation” They fight to save at least 40 different species.
-But thousands of people, not just wildlife also benefit from these results.
-The charity has come up with innovative ways to fund conservation projects.
-They have been growing for 30 years and spread their work over over 20 countries.
-HRH Duke of Cambridge made a positive statement on their website about Tusk.
+The Tusk mission statement is one of advancing conservation.
+They campaign for the protection to save at least 40 different species.
+Over a 30 year period Tusk have broadened their work over 20 countries and are always seeking new ways of raising funds and building awareness of their causes.
+HRH The Duke of Cambridge made a positive statement on their website about Tusk.
 Conservation is something All the Princes, Charles, William and Harry have close to their hearts.

 Rhion 20. no name but the rhino is painted in the colours of a Zebra